saitoxu/saitoxu.github.io/_posts/2016-10-24-how-to-create-powerpoint-via-poi.md

 ![Sample PowerPoint]({{site.baseurl}}/images/2016-10-24-sample-power-point.png)

 #### **Step 1**
-Install POI libraries, modify `pom.xml` like this.
+To install POI libraries, add these dependencies to `pom.xml` like this.

 ```xml
 <dependencies>